 The Brighton Social Forum (BSF)

-Launching on the weekend of the 25-27th September, The Brighton Social Forum will provide a space in which a wide variety of non-governmental organisations, both national and local, can gather, network, discuss and debate and thereby build the capacity of the sector to provide leadership in developing new ideas, ideologies and policies to enable the people of Brighton and Hove to live more sustainable, ethical, healthy and happy lives.
+Launching on the weekend of the 25-27th September, The Brighton Social Forum provided a space in which a wide variety of non-governmental organisations, both national and local, could gather, network, discuss and debate and thereby build the capacity of the sector to provide leadership in developing new ideas, ideologies and policies to enable the people of Brighton and Hove to live more sustainable, ethical, healthy and happy lives.

 ‘Flatpack Democracy‘ – Saturday 26th September

 ‘Reclaim the Beats‘ – Anti-Fracking Movement discussion and fundraiser, Friday 23rd October